 The thing about affiliate marketing is the person conducting the review or advertisement often gets all of their talking points from the company sending them the product, in this case mattress, for review.
 While the reviewer may sound convincing, in reality, they probably know just as much as you do watching for the first time.

 These videos often end with the reviewer providing a coupon code with their name or tag and a number indicating the discount amount.
 This amount might indicate your savings but it also indicates the percentage going straight back to the reviewer every time the code is used at purchase.
 Many people will know this is how “influencers” make most of their money.

-Be careful about companies that host their own mattress reviews, as this is a sure fire way for a company to suppress bad reviews and create great fake reviews.
-Always look for a company’s reviews directly through Google or a place like Amazon, as these giants filter out fake reviews and make sure that the company is properly represented.
-The bigger third party companies may not have as many reviews (because you can’t fake them) but the ones that are there will most likely give you a clearer picture about the product at hand.
+Be careful about companies that host their own mattress reviews as this is a sure way to suppress bad reviews and create great fake ones.
+Always look for a company’s reviews directly through Google or Yelp, as these giants filter out fake reviews and ensure the company’s ratio of positive and negative reviews is accurately represented.

 A legitimate company hosting its reviews through a third party like Google may not have as many reviews as you would expect (because you can’t fake them).
 However, the ones that are there will most likely give you an accurate picture about the product at hand.

 The moral of the story is to be leery of any company that engages in affiliate marketing, hosts their own reviews, or offers a pre-generated promo code through random reviewers.